The Ultimate Guide to Credit Cards

 Opinions expressed here are ours alone, and are not provided, endorsed, or approved by any issuer.
 Our articles follow strict editorial guidelines and are updated regularly.

 As a result of inflation, stagnating salaries, and mass layoffs, among other economic factors, consumer spending has turned into a huge credit card problem.
-In the US, total credit card debt has risen from $770 billion in the first quarter of 2022 to $986 billion in the fourth quarter of 2022.1
+In the US, total credit card debt has risen from $1.07 trillion in the third quarter of 2023 to $1.18 trillion in the first quarter of 2025.1

 Read below to learn why household debt has ballooned and what the average consumer can do about it.

-Credit card debt seems to be a growing problem for American families.
-Currently, the average US household owes $9,654, up 8.39% from the same period in 2022.2
+Fortunately, credit card debt seems to have stabilized for American families in the past few years.
+Currently, the average US household owes $10,767, up 0.33% from the same period in 2024.2

 Source: WalletHub